hyperledger/fabric-sdk-py/docs/tutorial.md

-# Tutorial of using Fabric SDK
+# Tutorial of Using Fabric Python SDK

 **Notice: The tutorial is still in-progress, and example code can be found at [e2e_test.py](test/integration/e2e_test.py).**

-## 0. Pre-requisites
+## 0. Prepare a Testing Environment

 ### 0.1.
 Install Fabric SDK